topjohnwu/Magisk/docs/details.md

     - **This stage is BLOCKING.
 Boot process will NOT continue until everything is done, or 60 seconds has passed**
     - Happens after `/data` is ready (including the case when `/data` is encrypted)
     - Happens before Zygote and system servers are started (which means pretty much everything)
     - Mirrors will be mounted.
-These mirrors play a critical part in **Magic Mount**
+These mirrors play a critical role in **Magic Mount**
     - `/data/magisk.img` will be merged, trimmed, and mounted to `/magisk`
     - Magisk will run scripts under `/magisk/.core/post-fs-data.d`
     - Magisk will run scripts: `/magisk/$MODID/post-fs-data.sh` (placed in each module directory)